 Launched by Dean David N. Hempton of HDS in 2014, this monthly public series convenes a cross-disciplinary RPP Working Group of faculty, experts, graduate students, and alumni from across Harvard’s Schools and the local area to explore topics and cases in religions and the practice of peace.
 A diverse array of scholars, leaders, and religious peacebuilders are invited to present and engage with the RPP Working Group and general audience.

 Below are videos of the RPP Colloquium Series from 2016-17.

 The RPP Colloquium was organized in 2016-17 with generous support from The Reverend Karen Vickers Budney, MDiv '91, and Mr. Albert J. Budney, Jr., MBA '74.
-It also received generous support in 2016 from the El-Hibri Foundation and the Provostial Fund for the Arts and Humanities at Harvard University.
+It also received generous support from the El-Hibri Foundation in 2016 and from the Once Here Foundation in 2017.

 Join us for upcoming public sessions of the RPP Colloquium.
 Visit our Upcoming Events page for details and to RSVP.